-Policy Date: September 2022

-Policy Review Cycle: Bi-annually

-Next Review Date: September 2023
+Policy Date: Policy Review Cycle: Next Review Date: September 2022 Bi-annually September 2024

 Introduction

 Staff, volunteers and visitors working within a school are often the first to realise that there may be something seriously wrong within it.
 However, they may not express their concerns because they feel that speaking up would be disloyal to their colleagues or to the school.
 They may also fear harassment or victimisation.
 In these circumstances, it may be easier to ignore the concern rather than report what may just be a suspicion of malpractice.